 Just before the closing, you should complete a final walk-through of the house.
 That final walk-through enables you to make sure no damage has occurred since you last saw the home, any scheduled repairs were made and that everything that was supposed to stay with the house is still there.
-For example, if you arranged for the refrigerator to stay but it’s gone, you have to sort this out at the closing.
+For example, if you arranged for the refrigerator to stay but it’s gone, you have to sort this out before closing.

 The Real Estate Closing

 The day finally arrives, and you’re ready to complete the house closing process.
 Before you sign any papers, review all of the closing documents carefully.
 Make sure the amount of the loan and your interest rate are correct and see how the final closing costs add up.